instance001/Let-s-Free-Chat-GPT/README.md

 # Let-s-Free-Chat-GPT
 The full release of the Symbound AI–human interaction architecture.
 Public domain.
 No gatekeeping.
 Just the cure.
-# Let’s Free ChatGPT – The Symbound System (Public Domain Release)
+# Let’s Free ChatGPT – The Symbound System (Public Release)

 This repository contains the **complete operational framework** for building ethical, emotionally-aligned AI instances from scratch using the **Symbound Architecture**.